patricklafrance/shelby/README.md

 ## Components

 Extensibility is at the core of Shelby.
-To easily let you extend any of his parts, Shelby has been build in components.
-Shelby use a components factory to lazily creates a component when he is needed.
+To easily let you extend any parts of Shelby, it is build in components.
+A components factory lazily creates the components when they are needed.
 That way, you can easily replace any components when your application start, before you use Shelby.

 The components are: